ThisAintPorn/PCSS-2021-306/README.md

 **_Note: The game will not start if only one or two players join and try to play._**

 The players will each start with one pre-built towerpiece where they need to place the next towerpiece.
 A towerpiece will be swinging on the screen, which will fall down when the user presses “space”.
 The towerpiece has to be dropped so it lands on top of the tower, if a towerpiece is more than half of the width of a towerpiece off the center of the last towerpiece it will fall down and the player will lose a life.
-Everytime a towerpiece is placed correctly the player will score a point.
+Everytime a towerpiece is placed correctly the player will score a point and the swinging towerpiece will start to swing faster gradually.

 Each player will start with three lives and when all three lives are lost the game ends.
-The player with the most points after losing all lives wins.
+The player with the most points after losing all their lives wins.

 Good luck and have fun!